Margaret of Navarre: Regent

 It was William's will that his eldest son succeed him and his second son receive the principality of Capua.
 This was done and, on the day of William II's coronation, Margaret declared a general amnesty throughout the realm, which covered rebellious barons such as Tancred nephew of her husband.
 The new regent also revoked her late husband's least popular act: the imposition of redemption money on rebellious cities.
 Margaret's first order of business was to appoint a strong hand to the vacant position of admiral (Maio having died).
-She promoted the caïd Peter, a Moslem convert and a eunuch, much to the annoyance of many a highborn nobleman or palace intimate.
+She promoted the caïd Peter, a Muslim convert and a eunuch, much to the annoyance of many a highborn nobleman or palace intimate.

 The queen mother was distrustful of the native-born aristocracy and wrote a letter to her cousin, Rothrud, Archbishop of Rouen, asking him to send one of her French relatives, on her mother's side, to help her govern.
 Her cousin Gilbert, Count of Gravina, already present in the south, was an enemy of Peter's and, according to Hugo Falcandus, strongly opposed to his cousin's government.

 It was in this breakdown of relations between court and nobility that Peter defected to Tunisia and reconverted to Islam.
 With this, Margaret was forced to declare her traitorous cousin Gilbert catapan of Apulia and Campania and send him to the peninsula to prepare for the coming invasion of Frederick Barbarossa.
 At this juncture, the queen mother's popularity, secured by such populist early acts as mentioned above, had abated considerably and she was known in the street as "the Spanish woman."

 After the departure of Gilbert to Apulia, Margaret's brother Rodrigo arrived in Palermo.
 Rodrigo, whom bade change his name to Henry, was commonly thought to be a bastard son of Margaret de l'Aigle and King García never recognised him.
 He was destined to be a divisive and dangerous figure in the future of his nephew's reign.
 For now, however, Margaret moved him off to Apulia with the title of Count of Montescaglioso.
 Happily for her, a more favourable familial arrival occurred nearly simultaneously.
 Rothrude of Rouen had sent word of her plea to Stephen du Perche, another cousin.
 Stephen was then setting off on Crusade with a retinue of thirty seven knights.
 He decided to stop off in Palermo first.
 There he was persuaded to remain and was appointed chancellor in November 1166.
-Peter of Blois and his younger brother William and Walter the Mill was among the knights, and Peter and Walter served as tutors of William II.
+Peter of Blois, his younger brother William, and Walter Ophamil were among the knights, and Peter and Walter served as tutors of William II.